wollemat/sorbet/README.md

 ## Deployment

-To interpret a Brainfuck source file (.bf) only a single command is needed.
+To interpret a Brainf\*ck source file (.bf) only a single command is needed.
 Run the following command in the root of the project:

 ```
 $ ./sorbet SOURCE_FILE
 ```

 Where `SOURCE_FILE` is the file name of the source file to be interpreted.
+The `examples` directory contains some non-trivial Brainf\*ck source files.

 ## Authors